Flareonz44/Flareonz44.github.io/_posts/projects/2021-5-7-beyonder-mars-research.md

 ## Story

 I plan this game to be a narrative-driven game with some kind of freedom to the player.
-It will be a mix between some psycho-horror (thanks [SOMA](https://store.steampowered.com/app/282140/SOMA/)) and some semi-survival characteritics.
+It will be a mix between some psycho-horror (thanks [SOMA](https://store.steampowered.com/app/282140/SOMA/)) and some semi-survival characteristics.
 Some friends told me it is a bit ambitious, but I'm up for the challenge.

 It is about an 'astronaut' whose mission is to explore Mars in search of life signs, but thing went terribly wrong and everithing takes a dark turn to an introspective journey in search of the essence of human-kind and what exactly means to exist.